civil-liberties-and-civil-rights

 Important Supreme Court Cases

 - Schenck v.
-United States (1919): Established the “clear and present danger” test for free speech.
+United States (1919) – Established the “clear and present danger” test for limiting speech during wartime.

 - New York Times Co. v.
-United States (1971): Protected the press against prior restraint.
+United States (1971) – Upheld the right of the press to publish the Pentagon Papers, rejecting prior restraint.

 - Engel v.
-Vitale (1962): Ruled against school-sponsored prayer as a violation of the Establishment Clause.
+Vitale (1962) – Ruled that school-sponsored prayer violates the Establishment Clause.

 Contemporary Issues Related to the First Amendment